Jean-Antoine Fiori: Career

 Fiori started competing in rally in 2007, where he entered 4 races in the A6 class of the France Rally Cup.
 He achieved 1 class win among those 4 races, at Rallye National de Pila Canale.
 Between 2008 and 2015, he raced in several classes, recording 2 more class wins.
 In 2015, he participated in the Tour de Corse, placing 3rd in the RC4 class and 37th overall.
 He moved to driving solely in the R2 class for the France Rally Cup in 2016 onwards, recording 8 class wins.

 Death

 On 6 March 2022, Fiori died in an accident while he was driving in the Rallye Régional d'Eccica Suaredda.
 During the final stage, 2 km away from the finish, Fiori lost control of his Peugeot 208 R2, which slid off the road and fell into a ravine.
 Fiori was dead by the time assistance arrived to the vehicle.
-His co-driver, Julien Tavara, was transported to the hospital with serious injuries after the accident.
+His co-driver, Julien Tavera, was transported to the hospital with serious injuries after the accident.